Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class of L\'{e}vy processes: Assumptions and main results

 \subsection{Probabilistic and variational interpretation of AGSD/AIUC}

-It was seen in the previous subsection that under Assumptions \ref{ass:assnu}--\ref{ass:asspinning} AGSD/AIUC of $\semi T$ depends only on the intensity of large jumps of the process $\pro X$.
-This means that whenever $\nu \neq 0$, the Gaussian and small jump parts of the process have no impact on AGSD/AIUC.
+It was seen in the previous subsection that under Assumptions~\ref{assassnu}--\ref{assasspinning} AGSD/AIUC of $\{T_t\dvtx t \geq0\}$ depends only on the intensity of large jumps of the process $(X_t)_{t \geq0}$.
+This means that whenever $\nu\neq0$, the Gaussian and small jump parts of the process have no impact on AGSD/AIUC.
 Indeed, the borderline growth of $V$ is decided by the ratio $e^{-t_0V(x)}/\nu(x)$ for $x$ sufficiently far away from the origin and some time point $t_0>0$.
-More precisely, AGSD/AIUC occurs if and only if $e^{-t_0 V(x)}$ is uniformly dominated by the jump intensity $\nu(x)$ outside a bounded set in $\R^d$.
-We note that although this description gives a full picture of what AGSD/AIUC is in the case when $\nu \neq 0$, it does not help to understand what is behind this property when the process is strictly diffusive, i.e., whenever $\nu = 0$.
+More precisely, AGSD/AIUC occurs if and only if $e^{-t_0 V(x)}$ is uniformly dominated by the jump intensity $\nu(x)$ outside a bounded set in $\mathbf{R}^d$.
+We note that although this description gives a full picture of what AGSD/AIUC is in the case when $\nu\neq0$, it does not help to understand what is behind this property when the process is strictly diffusive, that is, whenever $\nu= 0$.
 (In a sense, this situation confirms that Brownian motion is an exceptional L\'evy process and processes with jumps are the more generic.)
-In this section we discuss probabilistic and variational descriptions of these properties.
+In this section, we discuss probabilistic and variational descriptions of these properties.

-It is straightforward that the condition on $V$ for $\semi T$ being AGSD/AIUC is much weaker than in the case of the Feynman-Kac semigroup for diffusions.
+It is straightforward that the condition on $V$ for $\{T_t\dvtx t \geq0\}$ being AGSD/ AIUC is much weaker than in the case of the Feynman--Kac semigroup for diffusions.
 This can be explained by the following heuristic interpretation.
-For our purposes here it suffices to observe that the effect of the potential on the distribution of paths is a concurrence of killing at a rate of $e^{-\int_0^t V_{+}(X_s)ds}$ and mass generation at a rate of $e^{\int_0^t V_{-}(X_s)ds}$.
-When, however, $V(x) \to \infty$ as $|x| \to \infty$, then outside a compact set only the killing effect occurs and $\ex^x[e^{-\int_0^t V(X_s)ds}]$ gives the probability of survival of the process up to time $t$.
+For our purposes here, it suffices to observe that the effect of the potential on the distribution of paths is a concurrence of killing at a rate of $e^{-\int_0^t V_{+}(X_s)\,ds}$ and mass generation at a rate of $e^{\int_0^t V_{-}(X_s)\,ds}$.
+When, however, $V(x) \to\infty$ as $|x| \to\infty$, then outside a compact set only the killing effect occurs and $\mathbf{E}^x[e^{-\int_0^t V(X_s)\,ds}]$ gives the probability of survival of the process up to time $t$.
 The following characterization of AGSD/AIUC may be used as a probabilistic definition of these properties, valid for both our jump L\'evy processes and Brownian motion.
-In fact, this property has a strong ergodic flavour, compare also with \cite{bib:Da,bib:KP}. \begin{proposition} The semigroup $\semi T$ is AGSD/AIUC if and only if there exist $t>0$, a bounded non-empty Borel set $D \subset \R^d$, and a constant $C_{16}=C_{16}(X,V,t)$ such that for every Borel set $A \subseteq \R^d$ we have
+In fact, this property has a strong ergodic flavor; compare also with \cite{bibDa,bibKP}.